 I noticed Icelanders congregating with their friends in the lagoon, laughing and chatting as they relaxed together in the sauna and the steam room.

-It made me think of the bathing customs of Iceland, how the pools have historically been places to gather and talk.
+It made me think about how the pools have historically been places to gather and talk.

-The Sky Lagoon is an impressive spa, but perhaps when visiting, it’s best to do like the Icelanders and take your friends with you so you can experience the healing bathing tradition together.
+The Sky Lagoon is an impressive spa, but perhaps when visiting, it’s best to do like the Icelanders.
+Take your friends with you so you can experience the healing bathing tradition together.